nephantes/dolphinnext-tutorial/README.md

 DolphinNext can be run standalone using a docker container.
 First docker image need to be build unless you want to use prebuild from dockerhub.
 So, any change in the Dockerfile requires to build the image.
 But in this tutorial we will pull it and start the container.
+*Note: If you don't have docker installed, please go to http://dolphinnext.umassmed.edu and let us know about it (biocore@umassmed.edu).
+We will set an account for you.

 Pull the docker image
 ---------